No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Misjudging duties can occur if contract terms aren’t clear about who pays for what.
 Under FOB (Free On Board) terms, you might unexpectedly face charges for customs clearance and duties.
 This can sting, hitting your cash flow and profit margins hard.

-Common Mistakes in Choosing Incoterms
+Common Mistakes in Choosing China Incoterms

 Businesses sometimes assume Incoterms are universally applicable, not considering specific contexts or destinations.
 This can lead to customs clearance delays or extra fees if responsibilities for those duties aren’t well-defined.